Record

 CMS ACC1001-1500/CMS ACC1032 F2.T.jpg

-DescriptionMap and artefacts once owned by Winifred Kingdon, missionary with the CMS Persia Mission, most likely used to illustrate CMS work and life in Persia [Iran].
-Several of the items have labels identifying them and giving Miss W. Kingdon's name and her address in England [c 1917-mid 20th century]: 13, Yew Tree Road, Edgbaston, Birmingham.
-Highlights include beautifully decorated items of clothing typical of traditional Zoroastrian dress worn by women in the Yezd area where Miss Kingdon was based whilst serving overseas.
+DescriptionMap and artefacts once owned by Winifred Kingdon (1874-1950), missionary with the CMS Persia mission [Iran].
+Several of the items have labels identifying them and giving Miss Kingdon's name and an address in Edgbaston [c 1917-mid 20th century].
+Highlights include beautifully decorated items of clothing typical of traditional Zoroastrian dress worn by women in the 'Yezd' [Yazd] area where Miss Kingdon was based whilst serving with CMS.

-ArrangementThis collection forms part of the Church Missionary Society Unofficial Papers.
-It is arranged into one series: Family papers
+ArrangementThis collection forms part of the Church Mission Society Unofficial Papers.
+It is arranged as one series.

 Access ConditionsAccess to all registered researchers